 The choice of battery can determine the applications’ ability to endure harsh environments, maintenance intervals (labour costs) and the size of the design.
 Lithium batteries are a popular choice to help reduce the size of the design as they have a higher energy density compared to other chemistries.
 They also have the widest operating temperature range of -55°C to +130°C depending on the cell and have been proven to last up to 40 years in low pulse devices.

-We can offer these cells as tagged, standard (bare) or we can design and assemble a custom battery pack to fit your applications needs.
+We can offer these cells as tagged, standard (bare) or we can design and assemble custom battery pack to fit your applications needs.

-Whether it is sensing changes in temperature, pressure or air quality, a sensor that is linked to an IoT network can find itself in a remote location, transmitting valuable data of its surroundings.
+Whether it is sensing changes in temperature, pressure or air quality, a smart sensor that is linked to an IoT network can find itself in a remote location, transmitting valuable data of its surroundings.
 A reliable battery is essential to maintain the constant transmission of data over a known period.

 Weight and size are important factors to consider when designing an IoT tracking device.
 Working within size constraints we provide the best performance possible from our custom battery packs in terms of functionality and operational lifetime.